 Carbon Capture Utilization and Storage (CCUS)

-The primary objective of CCUS is to reduce CO₂ emissions from industrial sources and thereby mitigate climate change by safely and permanently anaging anthropogenic CO2.
+The primary objective of CCUS is to reduce CO₂ emissions from industrial sources and thereby mitigate climate change by safely and permanently managing the disposal of anthropogenic CO2.

-CCUS - is the process of capturing high concentrations of carbon dioxide (CO₂) emitted by industrial activities such as natural gas production facilities, coal-fired or biomass power plants, chemical plants, and any other industries generating CO₂.
-The captured CO₂ is transported and either stored in underground geological formations (carbon sequestration) for centuries or millennia in the case of CCS, or utilized for industrial purposes in the case of CCU projects.
+CCUS - is the process of capturing carbon dioxide (CO₂) emitted by industrial activities such as natural gas production facilities, coal-fired or biomass power plants, chemical plants, and any other industries generating CO₂.
+The captured CO₂ is transported and either stored in underground geological formations (carbon sequestration) in the case of Carbon Capture and Storage (CCS), or utilized for industrial purposes in the case of Carbon Capture Utilization (CCU) projects.

-Carbon Capture and Utilization (CCU) projects, such as CO₂ injection for EOR (Enhanced Oil Recovery), can be considered Carbon Neutral when assessed on a life-cycle basiss.
-Part of the CO₂ captured could be produced back at the end of the process.
+CCU projects, such as CO₂ injection for EOR (Enhanced Oil Recovery), may be considered Carbon Neutral when assessed on a life-cycle basis.
+Part of the CO₂ captured can be produced back at the end of the process.
 The final balance results in no additional CO₂ generation.

 Sequestration (Storage) Clusters